tjmisko/tjmisko.github.io/Projects/WebDesign/TimeTracker/ideation.md

 Use this document to record ideas, implementation details, and questions.
 Never delete anything from here.
 Use '##' followed by the date to add a new entry, using your name and bullet points.
 Document should be a reverse chronology

+## 6 November 2022
+Tristan and Jen at MY Coffee Roastery:
+* Jen implements width stuff and rounded corners
+* Put a timetracker.html layout in _layouts folder
+* Both look into the JavaScript stuffs and functional stuffs for GreenSock
+* Install greensock for animations and play around with stuff

 ## 25 October 2022
 Tristan:
 * I was working on the class structure and stuff for a while and I realized that I don't want to do any of that on the front end